AshutoshDhungana/AshutoshDhungana/README.md

 <h1 align="center">Hi 👋, I'm Ashutosh Dhungana</h1>
 <h3 align="center">Hello!👋 and Namaste🙏 I am Ashutosh Dhungana, currently studying Computer Engineering🧑‍💻, at Khwopa Engineering College.
-I have a keep interest in Data Science and AI, and also do photo and logo designing in Photoshop and Illustrator.
-Currently Emcee in HultPrize at KhEC.
-I love to join different clubs and communities and Wish to create the next Multi-trillion Dollar Company💸😜</h3>
+I have a keen interest in Data Science and AI, and am also exploring different fields like web-dev, web3 and devops</h3>

 - 🌱 I’m currently learning **Python and DSA**